The group unites transcontinental flavors with culture, and style.

-Looking to spread joy, nourishment, and fill a void for authentically Black voices within the the food industry, Ghetto Gastro launched an Instagram cooking series called “Stease the Day.”
-The 3 minute long instructional videos walk through recipes, from mango chow to tostones, from chefs that don’t need to code switch or “turn on” a diluted image.
+Looking to spread joy and nourishment, and fill a void for authentically Black voices within the food industry, Ghetto Gastro launched an Instagram cooking series called “Stease the Day.”
+The 3-minute long instructional videos walk through recipes, from mango chow to tostones, from chefs that don’t need to code switch or “turn on” a diluted image.

-In addition to the series, the brand has introduced a new syrup to their line of breakfast food products.
+In addition to the series, the brand has introduced a new syrup to its line of breakfast food products.

 Ghetto Gastro Sovereign Syrup ghettogastro.com

 This syrup isn’t just for waffles -- it makes a unique alternative to any liquid sweetener that can be a substitution for simple syrup in cocktails, added to baked goods, and tossed with roasted vegetables.
 It combines three ingredients Dark Maple, Sorghum and Apple Cider, each bringing its own unique properties and flavor profiles.